Articles of Association of Hong Kong Company

 There are mandatory articles of Hong Kong clauses that are to be included in the articles of association Hong Kong.
 Here is a list of some of them:

-• A business with a share capital must state in the articles of association Hong Kong its initial shareholdings and capital.
+- A business with a share capital must state in the articles of association Hong Kong its initial shareholdings and capital.
 (Sec 85(1) & Sec 8 part 5 / Schedule 2).
+These articles also typically outline the procedures for the transfer of shares.

 Sample of Articles of Association For Private Limited By Shares